kenriortega/exporter-rs/README.md

 ## Metrics to sense for this PoC

-**_Response time_**: The time it takes for the Nginx server to respond to a request.
+**_Response time_**: The time it takes for the nginx server to respond to a request.
 This can be useful for monitoring the speed of your website and detecting performance issues.

-**_Response code_**: The HTTP status code returned by Nginx in response to a request.
+**_Response code_**: The HTTP status code returned by nginx in response to a request.
 This can help you monitor the amount of 4xx and 5xx errors your website may be experiencing.

-**_Response size_**: The size of the HTTP response sent by Nginx to the client.
+**_Response size_**: The size of the HTTP response sent by nginx to the client.
 This can help you monitor bandwidth usage and detect possible network issues.

 **_Client IP_**: The IP address of the client that made the request.
 This can be useful for monitoring website activity and detecting possible attacks.